 Applies to fenofibrate: oral capsule, oral tablet

-Along with its needed effects, fenofibrate (the active ingredient contained in Triglide) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, fenofibrate (the active ingredient contained in Triglide) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking fenofibrate:Less common
+If any of the following side effects occur while taking fenofibrate, check with your doctor immediately:Less common

 - Chills or fever